SysKitTeam/docs-spdockit/how-to/queries-and-rules/create-audit-queries-and-rules.md

 ## Audit Queries

 With the help of __Audit Settings__ Query samples, you can easily monitor the current Audit Settings on your site collections.
-The sample Queries mirror the site collection Audit Settings categories in Sharepoint, and therefore, three Audit Settings sample Queries are available: __Audit Log Trimming__, __Documents and Items__ and __Lists, Libraries, and Sites__.
+The sample Queries mirror the site collection Audit Settings categories in SharePoint, and therefore, three Audit Settings sample Queries are available: __Audit Log Trimming__, __Documents and Items__ and __Lists, Libraries, and Sites__.

 When you run the Audit Settings sample Queries, each of them enables you to choose the target web application and/or site collections from which you want to retrieve the Audit Settings.